Caffeine Withdrawal Symptoms and Timeline

 Caffeine is, surprisingly, the most consumed drug in the world.
 From statistics, about 100 million Americans consume at least one cup of coffee per day, and this is quite significant.
 Americans and people all around the world love their caffeine fix, be it from coffee or energy drinks and sodas, and if they skip that regular cup of coffee or glass of soda that they usually take, experts warn that they might start to experience symptoms of caffeine withdrawal.

-Neuropharmacologists call caffeine a drug that acts as a mild stimulant that blocks receptors in the brain that can dilate blood vessels causing headaches and other symptoms.
+Neuropharmacologists call caffeine a drug that acts as a mild stimulant that blocks receptors in the brain that can dilate blood vessels, causing headaches and other symptoms.
 It is possible to become dependent on caffeine after just a week or two of continued use.
-You shouldn’t be surprised if you start to feel the symptoms almost immediately after you quit.
-Caffeine stimulates the release of stress hormones and adrenaline which give you that energy boost but, as you well know, this surge of energy doesn’t last very long and you eventually crash and seek out more caffeine afterward.
-Therein lies the problem as this continued dependence on caffeine wears down your adrenal glands.
+One shouldn’t be surprised if the symptoms start manifesting almost immediately after quitting.
+Caffeine stimulates the release of stress hormones and adrenaline, which give one that energy boost but this surge of energy doesn’t last very long, and a person eventually crash and seek out more caffeine afterward.
+Therein lies the problem as this continued dependence on caffeine wears down the adrenal glands.